Feeding allergens, like eggs or nuts, just once or twice is not enough when it comes to helping train your little one's tummy immunity.

 If you’re ready to roll up your sleeves and get busy in the kitchen, here are some tips, tricks and recipes for introducing solids and allergenic foods to your little ones.

 2. If you don’t want to spend hours in the kitchen everyday prepping, a safe and easy way to maintain the foods responsible for over 90% of food allergies* in their baby’s diet is an allergen introduction system like SpoonfulONE.
-Designed to grow with your baby, start with our Mix-in powders, then build on your little one's feeding routine with Puffs and Oat Crackers.
+Delicious and nutritious baby snacks, SpoonfulONE is designed to grow with your baby.
+Start with our Mix-in powders, then build on your little one's feeding routine with Puffs, Crunchy Puffs, and Oat Crackers.

 At SpoonfulONE, we recommend one packet, once a day, for one year.
 We precisely portioned the amount of proteins (30mg) in SpoonfulONE so that each serving is large enough to safely increase the production of IgG4 (good, protective antibodies).

 Don’t get stuck in a rut with the same foods, keep trying new things with your baby every single day!